Southern Intimate Ireland - A Small Coach Public Group Tour

 Your Distinguished Small Group Tour Includes:

-- Accommodations for 7 Nights as follows or similar:
+- Accommodations for 7 Nights as follows or similar.

 - Full Irish Breakfast Daily

-- Dinner at Limerick Hotel (1), Malton Hotel Killarney (1), Hayfield Manor (1), The Irish Party Dublin (1)
+- Dinner at The Great Southern Hotel Killarney (1) Hayfield Manor (1)

 - Fully escorted sightseeing as per itinerary